influxdata/docs-v2/content/enterprise_influxdb/v1.9/troubleshooting/frequently-asked-questions.md

 [write] 2016/10/18 10:35:21 write failed for shard 2382 on node 4: hinted handoff queue not empty
 ```

 This error is informational only and does not necessarily indicate a problem in the cluster.
 It indicates that the node handling the write request currently has data in its local [hinted handoff](/enterprise_influxdb/v1.9/concepts/clustering/#hinted-handoff) queue for the destination node.
 Coordinating nodes will not attempt direct writes to other nodes until the hinted handoff queue for the destination node has fully drained.
 New data is instead appended to the hinted handoff queue.
 This helps data arrive in chronological order for consistency of graphs and alerts and also prevents unnecessary failed connection attempts between the data nodes.
-Until the hinted handoff queue is empty this message will continue to display in the logs.
+Until the hinted handoff queue is empty, this message will continue to display in the logs.
 Monitor the size of the hinted handoff queues with `ls -lRh /var/lib/influxdb/hh` to ensure that they are decreasing in size.

 Note that for some [write consistency](/enterprise_influxdb/v1.9/concepts/clustering/#write-consistency) settings, InfluxDB may return a write error (500) for the write attempt, even if the points are successfully queued in hinted handoff.
 Some write clients may attempt to resend those points, leading to duplicate points being added to the hinted handoff queue and lengthening the time it takes for the queue to drain.
 If the queues are not draining, consider temporarily downgrading the write consistency setting, or pause retries on the write clients until the hinted handoff queues fully drain.